North Burbank Public Utility District, Founded June 7, 1938

 The NBPUD name had been chosen because Burbank School was the center of activity for the Southside area, and due to the fact that there was a Burbank in Southern California they elected to call it North Burbank.
 The Burbank School was torn down in 1975 and no longer a landmark.
 Fifty years after its begininng General Manager Mike Glaze changed the district name to Lake Oroville Area Public Utility District as part of the 50th anniversary celebration, the name would better describe the entire area served.

-The District is now approaching its 76th year and has grown to over 3,500 acres, servicing approximately 6,000 customers.
+The District is now in its 81st year and has grown to over 3,500 acres, servicing approximately 4,500 customers.